Volunteer for any of the opportunities below using our Volunteer Form. For more information, contact Katrina Heisz at email@example.com.

 MD Admissions Rater

-To learn more about this volunteer opportunity, please email firstname.lastname@example.org.
+To learn more about volunteering as an MD Admissions rater, please email firstname.lastname@example.org.

 Community of Support

-Mentors in the Community of Support program provide Black, Indigenous, racialized or economically disadvantaged students interested in medicine with webinars, in-person mentorship, job shadowing and support with medical schools applications and interviews.
+Mentors in the Community of Support program provide students who are Indigenous, Black, Filipino, economically disadvantaged or who self-identify with having a disability with support for advancing their medical academic careers.
+Opportunities include in-person mentorship, job shadowing and support with medical school applications and interviews.
 Learn more at Community of Support.